-The Start Of My Teaching Career
+The Start Of My Teaching Career - By Luke Wilson

 At the initial stage of my teacher training, I was overwhelmed with the amount of information that was thrown at me.
 I suppose it was like being back at school as a student, constantly getting thrown lots of information everyday that need to be remembered and understood.
 It was a relief speaking to other trainees and realising that they also felt the same way I did.
 I am looking forward to going into school and putting all this theory into practice.